ThisIsManta/vscode-code-quicken/README.md

 **Code Quicken** is a powerful **VS Code** extension for creating file-based context-aware snippets, such as `import` and `require` statements in JavaScript.

-This extension is heavily inspired by [**Quick Require**](https://marketplace.visualstudio.com/items?itemName=milkmidi.vs-code-quick-require), but it is written from scratch because the latter one supported only `import` and `require` in JavaScript and could not be customized at all.
+This extension is heavily inspired by [**Quick Require**](https://marketplace.visualstudio.com/items?itemName=milkmidi.vs-code-quick-require), but it is written from scratch because it supports only `import` and `require` in JavaScript and could not be customized at all.
 For example, in some JavaScript convention, you might want to omit the JavaScript file extension (`.js`) and the semi-colon (`;`) at the end of the line, hence it becomes `import MyFile from './MyFile'`.

 You can also create a snippet for other languages as well, such as `@import './MyDesign.styl'` in [Stylus](http://stylus-lang.com/docs/import.html).